hackclub/hackclub/workshops/backjack/README.md

 ![A person thinking](https://cloud-m8wvf9mhv.vercel.app/0giphy-2.gif)

-### checking for a poosible bust or blackjack 👀
+### checking for a possible bust or blackjack 👀

-[The rule](https://youtu.be/eyoh-Ku9TCI) of the game in this video tells us, if the player or the dealer has a total bigger than 21 then it a bust he then loose if the total is 21 then he got blackjack and it a win, else the game goes on. we, therefore,we need to check if one of the people in the game has a bust or a blackjack, we will then say if the total player card is bigger or equal to 21 or the total dealer card is bigger or equal to 21  then we must check for a bust or blackjack :
+[The rule](https://youtu.be/eyoh-Ku9TCI) of the game in this video tells us, if the player or the dealer has a total bigger than 21 then it a bust he loose if the total is 21 then he got blackjack and it a win, else the game goes on. we, therefore, need to check if one of the people in the game has a bust or a blackjack, we will then say if the total player card is bigger or equal to 21 or the total dealer card is bigger or equal to 21  then we must check for a bust or blackjack :

 ```C++
  cout << "The Dealer is Showing a " << Dl_card1 << " \n\n";